 Professor of Biological Anthropology Alan Goodman is a past president of the American Anthropological Association and co-directed the largest public education project on race, entitled "RACE: Are We So Different?"

-Professor Marlene Gerber Fried was honored with the American Public Health Association’s 2014 Felicia Stewart Advocacy Award, which recognizes individuals who have demonstrate a strong commitment to advocacy on behalf of reproductive health and rights.
+Professor Marlene Gerber Fried was honored with the American Public Health Association’s 2014 Felicia Stewart Advocacy Award, which recognizes individuals who have demonstrated a strong commitment to advocacy on behalf of reproductive health and rights.
 Fried is a philosophy professor and faculty director of CLPP, a program for reproductive rights education and activism.

 Humanities professor Robert Meagher was appointed as a commissioner for the Truth Commission on Conscience in War, a national coalition of religious, academic, advocacy, and veterans groups with the goal of honoring and protecting "freedom of conscience for our nation's service members."